oracle-livelabs/security/data-safe/introduction/introduction-ocw.md

 # Introduction

 This workshop is designed to help new users become familiar with the features of Oracle Data Safe.
-You learn how to register an Autonomous Database with Oracle Data Safe, assess the security of your database configurations and users, and discover and mask sensitive data.
+In the LiveLabs Sandbox environment, you learn how to assess the security of your database configurations and users, and discover and mask sensitive data.

 Estimated Workshop Time: 90 minutes